wp-plugins/bg-biblie-references/readme.txt

 For the Church Slavonic language, you can also select a font: Church Slavic font, Russian letters (the "old" style) or HIP-standard.
 You can also specify where to open a page with the Bible text  - in new or current window.
 To customize the appearance of reference  links, use class bg_bibrefs.
 You can change the class name in the settings.

+In version 2.0, when you hover your mouse over the link displayed tooltip containing the Bible verses (only in Russian).
+Bible E-books are taken from the site patriarchia.ru and now comes with the plugin.
+If you disable this option, the number of the chapter and verse numbers will displayed instead of verses.

 == Installation ==